newrelic/nr-reports/README.md

 1. Packaged as a Docker image

-   `Dockerfile`s are provided to package the Storybook engine, along with your [templates](#templates) and [manifest file](#manifest-file) as a docker image that runs reports on a schedule using `CRON` or that provides a CLI based `ENTRYPOINT` that can be run via external scheduled task mechanisms
+   `Dockerfile`s are provided to package the Reports engine, along with your [templates](#templates) and [manifest file](#manifest-file) as a docker image that runs reports on a schedule using `CRON` or that provides a CLI based `ENTRYPOINT` that can be run via external scheduled task mechanisms